ICOS-Carbon-Portal/infrastructure/README.md

 deployed using SBT build tool.
 Source code of CP-specific SBT plugins can be found in folder `sbt`.

-Other folders in this Git repository mostly contain legacy Docker files (used before the Ansible era).

 # Communications diagram for the core CP services
 ```mermaid
 flowchart LR